 To maintain a fast response time:

-Or, alternatively, a categorization machine like Idiomatic’s can help you categorize cases more accurately.
-It will also identify problem areas that can be fixed to free up resources for quicker first responses.
+Alternatively, a categorization machine like Idiomatic’s can help you categorize cases.
+It will also identify problem areas to help you free up resources for quicker first responses.

 Don’t let the mire of available metrics get your team bogged down in the details.
 Take advantage of your customer service tools and the metrics that you already use.
 Then scale it.